steamship-core/langchain-production-starter/README.md

 ## 🚀 Features

-- 🧠 Support for OpenAI GPT-4 and Google PaLM
+- 🧠 Support for OpenAI GPT-4 and GPT-3.5
 - 🔗 Embeddable chat window
 - 🔌 Connect your chatbot to Telegram
 - 🔈 Give your Agent a voice
+- 💸 Moneytize your agent

 ## Quick-start guide 🛠️